-In 1905 the initiative to purchase a dispensary located in the Kensington neighborhood of Philadelphia, led by The Rev. August Fischer pastor of the St. Michael Lutheran Church, Deaconess Sister Maria Roeck and a local physician Dr. William G. Eisenhardt, was finalized and the treatment of local immigrants suffering from tuberculosis began what would become a lifelong mission of helping those in need in the community.
-Their efforts were so productive and beneficial at the Kensington Dispensary, that it was awarded the Silver Medal by President Theodore Roosevelt on behalf of the International Congress on Tuberculosis for the pioneering and treatment of the disease in 1908.
-Under the driving force of Sister Maria, the work continued and by 1913 a second location, RiverCrest, had been purchased and refurbished for the purpose of providing a location where inner-city children who were either orphaned by tuberculosis, or were suffering from other ailments could heal in the fresh air of its rural setting – ”A Place in the Sun” was the slogan for their first ever fundraising campaign.
+In 1905, the initiative to purchase a dispensary located in the Kensington neighborhood of Philadelphia, led by The Rev. August Fischer pastor of the St. Michael Lutheran Church, Deaconess Sister Maria Roeck, and a local physician Dr. William G. Eisenhardt was finalized and the treatment of local immigrants suffering from tuberculosis began what would become a lifelong mission of helping those in need in the community.
+Because of their pioneering treatment of the disease, President Theodore Roosevelt awarded the Silver Medal to the Kensington Dispensary on behalf of the International Congress on Tuberculosis in 1908.
+Under the driving force of Sister Maria, the work continued and by 1913, they purchased and refurbished a second location, River Crest.
+This property gave orphaned or ailing inner-city children a place to heal in the fresh air of its rural setting.
+“A Place in the Sun” was the slogan for their first-ever fundraising campaign.

-In 1947 Deaconess Sister Grace Jones took the helm and began leading KenCrest’s efforts to take the mission in a new and exciting direction.
+In 1947, Deaconess Sister Grace Jones took the helm and began leading KenCrest’s efforts to take the mission in a new and exciting direction.
 The eradication of tuberculosis made KenCrest available to apply their talents to supporting the needs of children with disabilities and their families, which Sister Grace identified as an unmet need in her community.